-The big benefit of 'in running' betting is that you can get in or out of a bet during the course of the event, tournament or season -taking profits or cutting any losses at the right time.
+The big benefit of 'in running' betting is that you can get in or out of a bet during the course of the event, tournament or season:

-All of the games are live and are traded in running, as will the 'special tournament bets' which are updated at the end of each day.
+All of the games are live and therefore will be traded in running, as will the 'special tournament bets'.

 Say you have brought at 78 for £5 per goal.
 After each game the spread firm will offer a new price for 2 reasons:

 1. To attract new punters to the bet

 2. To offer the facility for people who have already had a bet to close

 The new quote will depend upon the result of the last game.
 A high scoring game will see the new spread price increase and a low scoring game see it decrease.